lukekorthals/canvas-llm-integration/README.md

 # canvas-llm-integration
 Integrating the Canvas LMS with the OpenAI API for automated grading and feedback.

 I piloted this pipeline in a programming course in January 2025.
 The associated paper "AI grading and feedback - Insights from a programming course" was accepted to the [late breaking results track at AIED 2025](https://aied2025.itd.cnr.it/index.php/program/accepted-papers/late-breaking-results/).
+A 20 minute talk I gave at the VU Amsterdam is available on [YouTube](https://www.youtube.com/watch?v=UA-vX2UqO2Q&pp=ygUNbHVrZSBrb3J0aGFscw%3D%3D).

 # Quick Start